cfloressuazo/academic-kickstart/content/home/experience.md

   **Stern NL**

-  I was responsible of setting up the MS Azure services for data scientist to consume data and produce analytics relevant for the business.
+  I was responsible of setting up the MS Azure services for data scientists to consume data and produce analytics relevant for the business.
 I was then making this data available to the business by loading it into a PostgreSQL data warehouse deployed on Azure.
 I was also guiding data scientist on best approaches to run on a schedule R scripts to produce this data.

   Responsibilties include: